PINTO0309/openvino2tensorflow/README.md

 # openvino2tensorflow

-**For those who lack skills in converting from ONNX to TensorFlow, we recommend using this tool.
+**For those who lack skills in converting from ONNX to TensorFlow, I recommend using this tool.
 It is a tool in the making, so there are lots of bugs, but it is much easier than going through OpenVINO.**

 "Self-Created Tools to convert ONNX files (NCHW) to TensorFlow format (NHWC).
 The purpose of this tool is to solve the massive Transpose extrapolation problem in onnx-tensorflow (onnx-tf)."